Nopaoli/Demographic-Modelling/Simulations/Readme.md

 ## Moments models

 Within the Moments_models folder you have the 8 models (IM, SC; IM_B, SC_B, IM_AE, SC_AE, IM_AE_B, SC_AE_B) used for analysing teh simulated data with *moments* as well as functions to optimize and summarize the results.
-The optimization functions are a modfied verions from Daniel Portik's Daniel Portik's &delta;&alpha;&delta;&iota; pipeline that work in *moments*.
+The optimization functions are a modfied verions from Daniel Portik's Daniel Portik's &delta;&alpha;&delta;&iota; pipeline that works in *moments*.